hayeskg/NC-News/README.md

 * Some styled components are used as part of the overall visual design (https://styled-components.com/).

-The back-end for this application can be found here: https://github.com/hayeskg/backend_nc_news.
+The back-end for this application can be found here, with more detailed information: https://github.com/hayeskg/backend_nc_news.

 It's an Express server built on NodeJS and PostgreSQL with a list of available API endpoints.
 It is hosted live on Heroku: https://nc-news-hayeskg.herokuapp.com/.